B2B Benchmarking & Market Research Guide

 What is the difference between B2B market research and benchmarking?

 Market research is gathering intelligence about markets, competitors, and buyers.
-Benchmarking is measuring your performance against industry standards or competitors to see where you stand.
+B2B benchmarking is measuring your performance against industry standards or competitors to see where you stand.
+Research without benchmarking leaves you with insights but no way to know if your numbers are good or bad.
+Benchmarking without research gives you metrics but no context for why they matter or what to do about them.

 How do you find reliable B2B benchmark data for your specific industry?